fbz/knityak/README.md

 # knityak
-Various scripts and chunks of code to generate the images knit into KnitYak https://knityak.com scarves and wraps.
+Code to generate the images knit into KnitYak https://knityak.com scarves and wraps.